 Under its cloud management software packages, there’s VMware vRealize Suite, a cloud management platform purpose-built for a hybrid cloud; VMware Go - a web-based service to guide users of any expertise level through the installation and configuration of VMware vSphere Hypervisor and VMware Cloud Foundation which offers an easy way to deploy and operate a private cloud on an integrated software-defined data center (SDDC) system.
 VMware Horizon View is a virtual desktop infrastructure (VDI) product.
 VMware Cloud on AWS (VMC) is their hybrid cloud service.

 Good disaster recovery software, decent flexibility in network structures and easy and straightforward setup are the main pros of VMware, whereas its cons include compatibility issues and need for better integration.
 Using VMC on AWS in particular comes with its share of benefits such as the ability to maintain and expand to the public cloud, helping businesses reduce their datacenter footprint and greater workload flexibility that makes it the ideal choice for companies wishing to treat their private cloud and public cloud as equals.

-VMware Cloud on AWS service can be purchased on-demand, or as 1-year or 3-year subscription.
-In case of the former, one is billed at the end of the month in arrears and with the 1-year or 3-year subscription option, one has to prepay the entire sum.
+VMware Cloud on AWS service can be purchased on-demand or as 1-year or 3-year subscription.
+In case of the former, one is billed at the end of the month in arrears and with the 1-year or 3-year subscription option, one has to pay monthly or prepay upfront.
 For more details, visit: https://cloud.vmware.com/

 *Contributors: Written by Vidya Prabhu; Lead image by: Leonel Cruz